LordED3/LordED3.github.io/_posts/2025-02-15-Securing-My-Home-Network-with-OPNsense.md

 ## 🔗 Final Thoughts: Why OPNsense is a Game-Changer

 Building and securing my home network with OPNsense has been a deeply rewarding experience.
-It’s not just about protecting my network—it’s about gaining a deeper understanding of enterprise-grade firewall technologies and applying that knowledge in a real-world environment.
+It’s not just about protecting my network, it’s about gaining a deeper understanding of enterprise-grade firewall technologies and applying that knowledge in a real-world environment.
 OPNsense has empowered me with the tools and flexibility I need to create a secure, high-performance network that I can fully control.

 As I move forward with the physical build, I’m excited to take this project to the next level and continue fine-tuning my home network for maximum security and performance.
 If you’re looking to level up your home network game, OPNsense is definitely worth considering!